Intercept Pharmaceuticals Stock Is Believed To Be Possible Value Trap

 Link: These companies may deliever higher future returns at reduced risk.

-Companies with poor financial strength offer investors a high risk of permanent capital loss.
-To avoid permanent capital loss, an investor must do their research and review a company's financial strength before deciding to purchase shares.
-Both the cash-to-debt ratio and interest coverage of a company are a great way to to understand its financial strength.
-Intercept Pharmaceuticals has a cash-to-debt ratio of 0.82, which which ranks worse than 84% of the companies in Biotechnology industry.
+It is always important to check the financial strength of a company before buying its stock.
+Investing in companies with poor financial strength have a higher risk of permanent loss.
+Looking at the cash-to-debt ratio and interest coverage is a great way to understand the financial strength of a company.
+Intercept Pharmaceuticals has a cash-to-debt ratio of 0.82, which is worse than 84% of the companies in Biotechnology industry.
 The overall financial strength of Intercept Pharmaceuticals is 1 out of 10, which indicates that the financial strength of Intercept Pharmaceuticals is poor.
 This is the debt and cash of Intercept Pharmaceuticals over the past years:

-It is less risky to invest in profitable companies, especially those with consistent profitability over long term.
-A company with high profit margins is usually a safer investment than those with low profit margins.
+Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
+Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
 Intercept Pharmaceuticals has been profitable 0 over the past 10 years.
 Over the past twelve months, the company had a revenue of $312.7 million and loss of $8.37 a share.
 Its operating margin is -69.27%, which ranks in the middle range of the companies in Biotechnology industry.
-Overall, the profitability of Intercept Pharmaceuticals is ranked 3 out of 10, which indicates poor profitability.
+Overall, the profitability of Intercept Pharmaceuticals is ranked 2 out of 10, which indicates poor profitability.
 This is the revenue and net income of Intercept Pharmaceuticals over the past years:

-Growth is probably one of the most important factors in the valuation of a company.
-GuruFocus' research has found that growth is closely correlated with the long-term performance of a company's stock.
-If a company's business is growing, the company usually creates value for its shareholders, especially if the growth is profitable.
-Likewise, if a company's revenue and earnings are declining, the value of the company will decrease.
-Intercept Pharmaceuticals's 3-year average revenue growth rate is better than 73% of the companies in Biotechnology industry%.
-Intercept Pharmaceuticals's 3-year average EBITDA growth rate is 19.6%, which ranks better than 67% of the companies in Biotechnology industry.
+One of the most important factors in the valuation of a company is growth.
+Long-term stock performance is closely correlated with growth according to GuruFocus research.
+Companies that grow faster create more value for shareholders, especially if that growth is profitable.
+The average annual revenue growth of Intercept Pharmaceuticals is 22%, which ranks better than 74% of the companies in Biotechnology industry.
+The 3-year average EBITDA growth is 19.6%, which ranks better than 66% of the companies in Biotechnology industry.

-Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
+Another way to evaluate a company's profitability is to compare its return on invested capital (ROIC) to its weighted cost of capital (WACC).
 Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
-For the past 12 months, Intercept Pharmaceuticals's return on invested capital is -313.94, and its cost of capital is 9.91.
+If the ROIC is higher than the WACC, it indicates that the company is creating value for shareholders.
+Over the past 12 months, Intercept Pharmaceuticals's ROIC was -313.94, while its WACC came in at 9.95.
 The historical ROIC vs WACC comparison of Intercept Pharmaceuticals is shown below: